rossbulat/rn-sample-stack/README.md

-# React Native (Expo) project demonstrating how to swipe through a sample of items
+# React Native (Expo) project demonstrating how to browse through a sample of items